-The California Code of Regulations Title 3 Division 8 Chapter 1 (CalCannabis regulations) mandate specific pesticide storage and application protocols which are intended to protect sensitive resources and reduce the risk of contamination from hazardous materials, including § 8307 Pesticide Use Requirements, which states:
+The California Code of Regulations Title 3 Division 8 Chapter 1 4, section 15000 et. seq. mandate specific pesticide storage and application protocols which are intended to protect sensitive resources and reduce the risk of contamination from hazardous materials, including § 8307 Pesticide Use Requirements, which states: